kubernetes/kubernetes/docs/user-guide/images.md

 Each container in a pod has its own image.
 Currently, the only type of image supported is a [Docker Image](https://docs.docker.com/userguide/dockerimages/).

-You create your Docker image and push it to a registry before referring to it in a kubernetes pod.
+You create your Docker image and push it to a registry before referring to it in a Kubernetes pod.

 The `image` property of a container supports the same syntax as the `docker` command does, including private registries and tags.